MartinEden/HereIStand/README.md

 # How to use
 ## Downloads
+Depending on your browser you may have to right-click and select "Save Link As" or similar.

 * **[spaces.csv](https://github.com/MartinEden/HereIStand/raw/main/spaces.csv)**.
 A spreadsheet of all the spaces on the board, as well as what type of space they are and who the home power is.
 Sea zones are included with type "sea".
 * **[connections.csv](https://github.com/MartinEden/HereIStand/raw/main/connections.csv)**.
 A spreadsheet of all the connections between spaces, between ports and sea zones, and between adjacent sea zones.
 * **[spaces.json](https://github.com/MartinEden/HereIStand/raw/main/spaces.json)**.
-A JSON file that contains all the spaces on the board, with associated metadata (space type, home power).
+A JSON file that contains all all the information from both CSV files in an hierarchical structure.
+It consists of a list of 'space' objects, with associated metadata (space type, home power).
 Each space contains a list of all outgoing connections, including adjacent sea zones for ports.
-Also listed as "spaces" are the sea zones.
+Sea zones are included as spaces with type "sea".

 ## Reciprocal connections
 All connections on the board are represented twice.
 If Stirling has a connection to Edinburgh then two entries appear in `connections.csv` (and likewise in the JSON file): one linking Stirling to Edinburgh, and one linking Edinburgh to Stirling.

 ## Space types
-These are 'normal', 'fortress', 'key', 'capital', 'electorate', 'sea'.
+These are 'normal', 'fortress', 'key', 'capital', 'electorate', and 'sea'.
 A normal space is represented as a circle on the game board.
 Sea zones have type 'sea'.
 Note that a capital is always a key.

 ## Home powers
 These appear in the files like so: